 The Dean's Honors List is compiled at the end of each quarter to honor undergraduate students who have completed 12 or more letter-graded units during the quarter with a 3.5 grade point average or better for that term.
 Units with a grade of CR do not count toward the 12-unit minimum, nor do units from Credit by Examination.
 The President's Honors List is compiled at the end of each university year to honor those undergraduate students who have demonstrated consistent achievement, as represented by being named to the Dean's Honors List for any three of the four quarters of the university year.
-The university year begins with summer quarter.
+Note that the university year begins with summer quarter.

 Candidates for bachelor's degrees with the following Cal Poly cumulative grade point averages are awarded honors at graduation.
 Only courses taken at Cal Poly calculate into the Cal Poly grade point averages.
 The GPA is officially calculated at the time the student has completed graduation requirements: